AETHLON MEDICAL, INC.

 6. Proprietary Information Obligations.

 6.1 Proprietary Information Agreement.
-As a condition of employment, Employee shall execute and abide by the Company’s standard form of Proprietary Information and Invention Assignment Agreement attached hereto as Appendix 1 (the “Proprietary Agreement”).
+As a condition of continued employment, Employee affirms and shall continue to abide by the Company’s standard form of Proprietary Information and Invention Assignment Agreement previously executed by Employee and the Company (the “Proprietary Agreement”).

 6.2 Third-Party Agreements and Information.
 Employee represents and warrants that Employee’s employment by the Company does not conflict with any prior employment or consulting agreement or other agreement with any third party, and that Employee will perform Employee’s duties to the Company without violating any such agreement.
 Employee represents and warrants that Employee does not possess confidential information arising out of prior employment, consulting, or other third party relationships, that would be used in connection with Employee’s employment by the Company, except as expressly authorized by that third party.
 During Employee’s employment by the Company, Employee will use in the performance of Employee’s duties only information that is generally known and used by persons with training and experience comparable to Employee’s own, common knowledge in the industry, otherwise legally in the public domain, or obtained or developed by the Company or by Employee in the course of Employee’s work for the Company.